Focusing on Your Online Startup

 Your Products and Services

 First and foremost, you need to focus on your products or services.
 What are you going to sell?
 This is what will ultimately bring in your profits and make a name for your brand.
 Sure, the world is your oyster when it comes to what you want to sell, but you need to make sure that your ideas will sell in the current economic climate.
 Right now, many people are focusing on buying essentials and saving what money they can for a rainy day, or clearing debts.
 Whatever you decide to offer, you’re going to have to conduct market research.
 This will give you insight into how interested people are in your products and whether they’d be willing to spend the amount you’re planning on charging.
-This can help with product development, pricing, packaging, and even marketing.
+This can help with product development, pricing, unique packaging, and even marketing.

 Creating a Workspace